Module 07 | Executive Narrative

 What good actually looks like

-A good output from this module is not that the deck sounds polished.
-That standard is cosmetic.
+A good output from this module is not "we improved the messaging."

 A good output looks like this: